MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-template-options.md

 # Customize an email template using the template editor

 > [!NOTE]
 > The enhanced email template editor is available out of the box as an early access feature only in the Customer Service workspace and Customer Service Hub apps.
-You can opt in early to enable these features in your environment, which will allow you to test these features and then adopt them across your environments.
-For information about how to enable these features, see [Opt in to early access updates](/power-platform/admin/opt-in-early-access-updates).

 Use the **Editor** tab in the **Email Template** form to create customized email templates.
 The **Editor** tab has three sections:

 - Design canvas